-GASB Statement No. 51 Accounting and Financial Reporting for Intangible Assets (GASB 51) represents the Governmental Accounting Standards Board’s solution to accurately accounting for the service capacity of intangible assets, which includes internally developed computer software as well as third-party computer software that is purchased or licensed.
+GASB Statement No. 51 Accounting and Financial Reporting for Intangible Assets (GASB 51) represents the Governmental Accounting Standards Board’s solution to accurately account for the service capacity of intangible assets, which includes internally developed computer software as well as third-party computer software that is purchased or licensed.
 With the increase in reliance on technology as well as the fast pace at which technology changes, many entities, including governments, have shifted away from the purchase or development of software as a standalone asset and towards subscription-based software as a service and cloud-based contracts.

 GASB 51 does not govern the accounting treatment for these more recent subscription-based IT arrangements (SBITAs), and governmental agencies that have tried to analogize to GASB 51 have struggled.
 To better understand the difficulties, we will review what GASB 51 covers and why it has not been effective for SBITAs.
 Additionally, we will introduce GASB Statement No. 96 SBITAs (GASB 96), discuss why it was drafted, and preview what accounting for SBITAs will look like under GASB 96.